zonxa/seal/docs/UsingSeal.md

 });
 ```

+Check out our [integration tests](https://github.com/MystenLabs/ts-sdks/blob/main/packages/seal/test/unit/integration.test.ts)  for a full end-to-end example.
+You can also explore the [example app](./examples/) to see how to implement allowlist and NFT-gated content access in practice.

 !!! tip
     If a key server request fails with an `InvalidParameter` error, the cause may be a recently created on-chain object in the PTB input.
 The key server's full node may not have indexed it yet.
 Wait a few seconds and retry the request, as subsequent attempts should succeed once the node is in sync.

 #### On-chain decryption

-On-chain decryption in Move is supported, and can be done using the [`seal::bf_mac_encryption`](./move/seal/sources/bf_hmac_encryption.move) package.
-This allows Move packages to decrypt Seal encryptions and use the decrypted values to allow use cases such as on-chain auctions, secure voting (see [voting.move](./move/patterns/sources/voting.move)), etc.
+Seal supports on-chain decryption in Move through the [`seal::bf_mac_encryption`](https://github.com/MystenLabs/seal/tree/main/move/seal/sources/bf_hmac_encryption.move) package.
+This enables Move packages to decrypt Seal-encrypted objects and use the results in on-chain logic such as auctions, secure voting (see [voting.move](https://github.com/MystenLabs/seal/tree/main/move/patterns/sources/voting.move)), or other verifiable workflows.

-To decrypt an encrypted object in a Move package you should follow these steps:
+To decrypt an encrypted object in a Move package, follow these steps:

-1. **Verify derived keys:** Use `bf_hmac_encryption::verify_derived_keys` to verify each derived key.
-This function takes the raw keys, package ID, identity and the vector of public keys for each key server, and returns a vector of VerifiedDerivedKey objects.
-Note that the derived keys can be fetched through the Seal SDK client using the `client.getDerivedKeys` function which returns a map from key server object IDs to the derived keys, and the public keys can be also retrieved using the SDK by calling the `client.getPublicKeys` function and passing them to the `bf_hmac_encryption::new_public_key`.
-For both derived keys and public keys, you likely need to convert from bytes to `Element<G1>` and `Element<G2>` respectively using the [[`from_bytes`]](https://docs.sui.io/references/framework/sui/group_ops#sui_group_ops_from_bytes) function.
+- **Verify derived keys**
+    - Call `bf_hmac_encryption::verify_derived_keys` with the raw keys, package ID, identity, and the vector of key server public keys.
+    - The function returns a vector of `VerifiedDerivedKey` objects.
+    -  Use the Seal SDK client to fetch derived keys via `client.getDerivedKeys`, which returns a map of key server object IDs to their derived keys.
+    - Retrieve public keys with `client.getPublicKeys` and convert them with `bf_hmac_encryption::new_public_key`.
+    - For both derived keys and public keys, you may need to convert from bytes to `Element<G1>` or `Element<G2>` using the [`from_bytes`](https://docs.sui.io/references/framework/sui/group_ops#sui_group_ops_from_bytes) function.
+- **Perform decryption**
-2. **Perform decryption:** Call `bf_hmac_encryption::decrypt` with the encrypted object, the verified derived keys and the vector of public keys.
-The return value is an `Option<vector<u8>>`, and if the decryption fails, it will return a `None` value.
+    - Call `bf_hmac_encryption::decrypt` with the encrypted object, the verified derived keys, and the vector of public keys
+    - The function returns an `Option<vector<u8>>`.
+If decryption fails, the return value will be `None`.

+!!! note
-Note that the on-chain decryption only works for HMAC‑CTR mode and _not_ for AES.
+    On-chain decryption currently works only with HMAC-CTR mode, _not_ AES.

-The published package can be found at following:
+The published package IDs are:

 | <NETWORK> | <PACKAGE_ID> |
 | -------- | ------- |